 Lucky for you, we have tons of awesome openings at amazing companies

 Even if you’re not a designer, and you’re still reading this, you should know that this tutorial is also helpful to anyone looking to develop his or her design eye.
 Within four minutes, you can build the foundation for a simple well-designed site without needing to create a PSD file first or beg your designer friend for input.

 So, why not give it a try?
 Worst-case scenario is that you lose four minutes.
 You’ve probably already given that amount of time to scrolling through Instagram, starting a pop culture conversation with your desk neighbor, or internally debating what you’re going to eat for dinner tonight.

 Photo of person at computer courtesy of Tom Merton/Shutterstock.

-Neely is a Front End Engineer at The Muse.
+Neely is a Full Stack Engineer at The Muse.
 She loves being inspired by great design, code, and movies.
 If she’s not developing or designing, she’s dancing, binge watching shows years after everyone else has watched them, or exploring the Big Apple one comedy show at a time.More from this Author